realXtend/tundra/bin/scenes/Avatar/Readme.txt

 To test, copy default_avatar.xml, fish.mesh & WoodPallet.mesh to your tundra bin/data/assets directory, and avatar.xml
 to your bin directory.

-Then, run the server and load the scene on it: loadscene(avatar.xml)
+Then, run the server and load the scene on it by drag-and-dropping avatar.txml to the main window, or by using console command loadscene(avatar.txml)

 Next, start one or more clients and connect to the server.
 Each client should get an avatar that can be controlled with WASD + arrows + mouse.
 Only third person camera is currently implemented.